bullhorn/rest-api-docs/source/includes/_authorization.md

 User authorization and session management use the following flow:

 1. An OAuth 2.0 access token is returned though the OAuth 2.0 authorization flow.
 For more information about the OAuth flow, see [Getting Started with REST](/Getting-Started-with-REST)
-2. A REST API login call that contains the access token as a query parameter is made.
+2. A REST API login call that contains the access token is made.
+This call should be issued as a `POST` rather than a `GET`.
 If this call is sucessful, a token named BHRestToken is returned.
 This token represents a session established by the login process; it must be sent along with all subsequent requests to the REST API.
-The BhRestToken can be provided in a URL query string, a cookie, or an HTTP header.
+The BhRestToken should be sent as an HTTP header (preferred); it may also be provided in a URL query string or a cookie.
 3. The login call also returns a base URL with which all subsequent API requests must be prefixed.

 ## Unauthorized requests